exanauts/exanauts.github.io/index.md

 optimization problems written in C++.
 Our most used solver is PIPS-NLP which implements the interior-point method similar to [Ipopt](https://github.com/coin-or/Ipopt).
 It uses sparse algebra kernels and the Schur complement to decompose the optimization problems.
-It is one of our solvers for security constrained optimal powerflow.
+It is one of our solvers for security-constrained optimal powerflow.

 # Current Hardware